As in person indoor programs slowly resume,

 Volunteers always needed to assist with a variety of programs and projects.
-Donations of time, money, supplies, and books for our annual auction always welcome.
+Donations of time, money, supplies, always welcome.
 We encourage new ideas and suggestions.
 Please contact us for more details.

 Community Garden: Gardening / Local Food Pantry Support